vanda/etc-docs/notebooks/ai-explorations/challenges/discovery/3-image-retrieval-query.md

 ### Cultural Heritage

+#### 2024

+  * Roald, M., Birkenes, M.B. and Johnsen, L.G.B.
+(2024) ‘Visual Navigation of Digital Libraries: Retrieval and Classification of Images in the National Library of Norway’s Digitised Book Collection’. arXiv.
+Available at: https://doi.org/10.48550/arXiv.2410.14969.

 #### 2022

   * Bobasheva, A., Gandon, F. and Precioso, F. (2022) ‘Learning and Reasoning for Cultural Metadata Quality: Coupling Symbolic AI and Machine Learning over a Semantic Web Knowledge Graph to Support Museum Curators in Improving the Quality of Cultural Metadata and Information Retrieval’, Journal on Computing and Cultural Heritage, 15(3), pp. 1–23.
 Available at: https://doi.org/10.1145/3485844.